 - Let rest for 1 ½ hours.

-- Preheat oven to 375 degrees F.
+- Preheat the oven to 375 degrees F.

-- Pour half of the batter into the bottom of the pan.
-Pour the cream cheese mixture on top of the batter.
+- Pour half of the dough into the bottom of the Bundt pan.

 - Next, pour the blueberry preserves on top of the cream cheese mixture.
 Keep the filling as close to the middle of the cake as possible throughout the process.

-- Bake for 30 minutes, or until cooked through.
+- Bake the gluten free king cake for 30 minutes, or until cooked through.
 You can use a knife or cake tester to make sure that the very edge of the cake, or the very inside of the cake around the bundt cake hole, is cooked all the way through.

-- Serve or refrigerate the gluten free king cake immediately.
+- Serve the cake immediately.

 The information shown is an estimate provided by a third-party, online computer-generated nutrition calculator, not a registered dietitian or certified nutritionist.
 Actual nutritional content will vary based upon brands used, measuring methods and individual portion sizes, along with other factors.